-- the extent to which Angiomax is commercially successful globally; - the extent to which we can successfully establish a commercial infrastructure outside the United States: - the expansion of our sales force in connection with the expansion of our sales and marketing efforts in Europe, approval of ACS indication in Europe, in the event of FDA action on our NDA for Cleviprex and our application for label expansion for Angiomax for ACS and our plan to continue to evaluate possible acquisitions of development-stage products, approved products, or businesses that fit within our growth strategy; - the progress, level and timing of our research and development activities related to our clinical trials with respect to Angiomax, Cleviprex and cangrelor; - the cost and outcomes of regulatory submissions and reviews; - the continuation or termination of third-party manufacturing or sales and marketing arrangements; - the size, cost and effectiveness of our sales and marketing programs in the United States and outside the United States; - the status of competitive products; - our ability to defend and enforce our intellectual property rights; and - the establishment of additional strategic or licensing arrangements with other companies, or acquisitions.
+- the extent to which Angiomax is commercially successful globally; - the extent to which Cleviprex is commercially successful in the United States; - the extent to which we can successfully establish a commercial infrastructure outside the United States; - the expansion of our sales force in connection with the expansion of our sales and marketing efforts in Europe and the sale of Cleviprex in the United States; - our plan to continue to evaluate possible acquisitions of development-stage products, approved products, or businesses and possible additional strategic or licensing arrangements with companies that fit within our growth strategy, such as our acquisitions of Curacyte Discovery and Targanta; - the progress, level and timing of our research and development activities related to our clinical trials with respect to Angiomax, Cleviprex, cangrelor, oritavancin and CU-2010; - the cost and outcomes of regulatory submissions and reviews, including our efforts to obtain approval of the expansion of the Angiomax product label in the United States to include an additional dosing regimen in the treatment of ACS initiated in the emergency department in the United States, approval of Cleviprex internationally and approval of our product candidates globally; - the continuation or termination of third-party manufacturing or sales and marketing arrangements; - the size, cost and effectiveness of our sales and marketing programs in the United States and internationally; - the status of competitive products; - the success of obtaining regulatory approval of oritavancin and the extent of the commercial success of oritavancin, if and when it is approved, which could result in the cash payment to former Targanta shareholders; and - our ability to defend and enforce our intellectual property rights.

-If our existing resources are insufficient to satisfy our liquidity requirements due to slower than anticipated revenues from Angiomax, higher than anticipated costs in Europe, if we acquire additional product candidates, or if we otherwise believe that raising additional capital would be in our interests and the interests of our stockholders, we may sell equity or debt securities or seek financing through other arrangements.
+If our existing resources are insufficient to satisfy our liquidity requirements due to slower than anticipated revenues from Angiomax and Cleviprex, or higher than anticipated costs in Europe, if we acquire additional product candidates or businesses, or if we determine that raising additional capital would be in our interests and the interests of our stockholders, we may sell equity or debt securities or seek financing through other arrangements.
 Any sale of additional equity or debt securities may result in dilution to our stockholders, and debt financing may involve covenants limiting or restricting our ability to take specific actions, such as incurring additional debt or making capital expenditures.
 We cannot be certain that public or private financing will be available in amounts or on terms acceptable to us, if at all.
 If we seek to raise funds through collaboration or licensing arrangements with third parties, we may be required to relinquish rights to products, product candidates or technologies that we would not otherwise relinquish or grant licenses on terms that may not be favorable to us.
 If we are unable to obtain additional financing, we may be required to delay, reduce the scope of, or eliminate one or more of our planned research, development and commercialization activities, which could harm our financial condition and operating results.